garethjmsaunders/digital-code-style-guide/commit-messages.md

 <sub>Based on [WordPress][wordpresscommit]</sub>

-This guide outlines how messages SHOULD be formatted when committing code to any version control system, such as Git or Subversion (SVN).
+This guide outlines how messages SHOULD be formatted when committing or tagging code in any version control system, such as Git or Subversion (SVN).

 Commit messages are an integral part of each project's history, along with the changesets themselves.
 We write commit messages for multiple audiences: